fieldtrip/website/workshop/natmeg/dipolefitting.md

 You can see that the dipoles have moved a little bit from their original location and that they are not symmetric any more.

 Using the dipole locations that we fitted to the rather short time window of the M100, we can estimate the timecourse of activity.
-That is also done using **[ft_dipolefitting](/reference/ft_dipolefitting)**, now using both cfg.nonlinear=‘no’ and cfg.gridsearch='no’.
+That is also done using **[ft_dipolefitting](/reference/ft_dipolefitting)**, now using both cfg.nonlinear='no' and cfg.gridsearch='no'.

     cfg = [];
     cfg.latency = 'all';